OmranKaddah/Disentangled-Representation-Learning/source_code/Readme.md

 * **Joint-VAE** from [Learning Disentangled Joint Continuous and Discrete Representations](https://arxiv.org/abs/1804.00104) (NIPS 2018).

 # Instructions
-    To load model, it should be named according to the pattern LOSSFUNCTION_model_DATASET where DATASET is either of 3Dshapes,mnist, or dsprites LOSSFUNCTION is either betavae (for all loss variations except joint-vae and vade), vade, jointvae.
+    To load model, should be named according to the pattern LOSsFUNCTION_model_DATASET where DATASET is either of 3Dshapes,mnist, or dsprites LOSsFUNCTION is either betavae (for all loss variations except joint-vae and vade), vade, jointvae.

     type --help for argument passing